albertz/commandergenius/readme.txt

 The NDK has RTTI and exceptions disabled for C++ code, if you need them you may download modified NDK from http://www.crystax.net/android/ndk-r4.php - note however that you cannot throw exceptions across shared library boundary.
 Unzip it, and put in your PATH instead of original NDK - do not rename the target dir, my makefiles will check if there's "crystax" string in path to gcc toolchain, and will disable STLPort because CrystaX NDK already contains STL library.
-Additionally, the NDK r5 now contains full support for RTTI/exceptions, however I did not integrate it yet.
+The NDK r5 now contains full support for RTTI/exceptions, however I did not integrate it yet.
+Also STL imlpementations from NDK r5 and from CrystaX NDK will crash on x5a/x6d tablet, and possibly on Smartq V7, when you try to output anything to std::cout or std::cerr, the STLPort included in this port will not crash.

 Application data may be bundled with app itself, or downloaded from net on first run.
 Create .ZIP file with your application data, and put it on HTTP server, or to "project/jni/application/src/AndroidData" dir -